guan27/hw3-babythread/README.md

-fi_init = The initial value pass into FibonacciSequence fi_maxiter = The max iteration for FibonacciSequence to process timeslice = time limit for a function to process until next "context switch" switchmode = 0 for "context switch" after each iteration; 1 for "context switch" due to signal caught or timeslice reached
+fi_init = The initial value pass into FibonacciSequence fi_maxiter = The max iteration for FibonacciSequence to process timeslice = time limit for a function to process until next "context switch" switchmode = 0 for "context switch" after each iteration; 1 for "context switch" due to signal caught and timeslice reached
 ```

 ## .
 Grading